 - The nature of commitment to each other

 You can always use the visa application pricing estimator on the Department of Home Affairs website to check the approximate costs.
-At this time [May 2018] the visa application charge for one person is AUD 7,000 if there is no additional or secondary applicant.

 For professional fees, you can contact us and we will get back to you as soon as possible.